xpsi-group/neost/docs/source/install.rst

 	export LD_LIBRARY_PATH=<path/to>/MultiNest/lib:$LD_LIBRARY_PATH

 Of course, exchange ``<path/to>`` for the actual path where you cloned MultiNest.
-You can add the export command to your ``$HOME/.bashrc`` file if you don't want to execute it in every new terminal you're running NEoST in.
+You can add the export command to your ``$HOME/.bashrc`` file if you don't want to execute it in every new terminal in which you're running NEoST.

 The next step is to create a virtual environment and install NEoST.
 In Python, the official way to create a virtual environment is by using the venv module:

 .. code-block:: bash